benbalter/benbalter.github.com/_posts/2010-11-15-will-federal-contracting-officers-soon-have-their-heads-in-the-clouds.md

 ### Types of Cloud Computing

 Cloud computing exists in several forms today.
 The most basic, "infrastructure as a service" (IAAS), uses shared facilities, hardware, and networks to hold and move data.
-Customers, given virtual servers, may then install, configure, and utilize their own software freely. [^13] As indicated above, however, customers do not rent the physical servers (merely their equivalent processing power), and providers may move virtual servers between physical servers as necessary. [^14] Amazon's EC2, S3, and CloudFront are prime examples of cloud computing, storage, and delivery respectively.
+Customers, given virtual servers, may then install, configure, and use their own software freely. [^13] As indicated above, however, customers do not rent the physical servers (merely their equivalent processing power), and providers may move virtual servers between physical servers as necessary. [^14] Amazon's EC2, S3, and CloudFront are prime examples of cloud computing, storage, and delivery respectively.

 Second, and slightly more advanced, "platform as a service" (PaaS) allows providers to serve customers with a shared computing platform and software environment.
 The customer can upload software code in a predetermined programming language (such as Java or PHP) and the provider executes that code and returns the result. [^15] Google Apps Engine is a prime example of such an arrangement.